zneix/zneixbot/README.md

   - `server` - displays various information about current server
   - `servericon` - links a server icon in png format
 - moderation
-  - `addemote` - Adds new emote to the current server (supports both emotes from nitro users and URLs)
+  - `addemote` - Adds new emote to the current server (supports both emotes from nitro users and image URLs)
   - `ban` - bans a user (via ID or @mention)
   - `isbanned` - Checks if given ID is banned in current server
   - `unban` - unbans previously banned user (via ID)